flatiron/director/README.md

 What
 ====

-SugarSkull is a SUPER tiny (~3.5k minified) client side router.
+SugarSkull is a SUPER tiny (~3.4k minified) client side router.
 SugarSkull is simple.
 It's not a jack-knife.
 It's meant to serve one of two purposes; 1) very simple routing.
 2) a starting point for REALLY big projects where you need a custom solution from end to end.
-If you dont know much about client-side routing, I recommend sammy.js.
+If you dont know much about client-side routing check out sammy.js.

 How
 ===